-Nothing says fall like butternut squash and red pepper soup and you’ll be shocked at how quickly this dish comes together!
+Nothing says fall like red pepper and butternut squash soup and you'll be shocked at how quickly this dish comes together!

 I knew I wanted to make a butternut squash and red pepper soup if for no other reason than the beautiful colors!
 Does that bowl of golden goodness not just scream fall?
 What I didn’t realize is how easy it would be to make!

-Roasting the vegetables all together makes the butternut squash soup come together super quickly and it only needs a few minutes on the stove top to bring the flavors together.
-But before you can do any of that, you’re going to need to dice the squash.
+Roasting the vegetables all together makes the red pepper and butternut squash soup come together super quickly and it only needs a few minutes on the stove top to bring the flavors together.

 Is butternut squash hard to cut?